zhliau/fika-headless-docker/README.md

 >
 > This image will **not** run on ARM hosts, since it uses wine built on x86.

+> [!WARNING]
+> If you are running this image on SPT version < 3.11, make sure to disable HTTPS by setting the environment variable `HTTPS` to `false`!

 ## Prerequisites
 - An SPT backend server running somewhere reachable by your docker host.
 Best if running on the same host.
   - You can use my other docker image for running SPT server + Fika: [fika-spt-server-docker](https://github.com/zhliau/fika-spt-server-docker)